 “Start running!
 It’s a pseudo-vampire!”

-That voice… it must be Miss Karen.
-Ol’ farmer Bill must be with her as well… It’s too late now.
+That voice… It must be Miss Karen.
+The ol’ farmer Bill must be with her as well… It’s far too late now.

 I’m so sorry… People of Koi.